I hope you enjoy reading the blog post.

 Now, not every website has a space for this.
 If you’re just hanging out on OKCupid or ChristianMingle, then you’re one of the lucky dudes who don’t need to worry about crafting an attractive headline for you profile.

-But if you’re one of the millions of guys trying their luck on a dating site or app that requires a headline, then read on.
+But if you’re one of the millions of guys trying their luck on a dating site or app that requires one, then read on.
 This applies to you.

 The Purpose Of Your Dating Headline And Where It Shows Up

-Your dating headline is one of the first things on your profile that sets you apart from the crowd of posers, six-pack-selfy-takers, nimrods, and lowlifes.
+Your dating headline is one of the first things on your profile that sets you apart from all the local guys you're in competition with.

 In fact, on some websites, it’s one of the first things a woman sees in her search results.

-So if you’re interested in optimizing your profile and beating out the competition right off the bat, a catchy dating headline is absolutely essential to piquing a woman’s interest and getting her to click on your profile instead of the other guy’s.
+So if you’re interested in optimizing your profile and getting her attention right off the bat, a catchy dating headline is absolutely essential to piquing a woman’s interest and getting her to click on your profile instead of the other guy’s.

 Here’s what search results look like on MillionaireMatch:

-See how that headline is the first thing you see?
+See how that headline jumps out?
 It’s the same on POF:

-If you’re not totally boring (and we’re guessing you aren’t), you want something more interesting than just some variant of “hello,” but you aren’t sure how to distill your entire personality into one phrase or sentence.
+If you’re not totally boring (and we’re guessing you aren’t), you want something more interesting than just some variant of “hello.”
+But you probably aren’t sure how to distill your entire personality into one phrase or sentence.